THE FALL SALE EXTENDED 40% PLUS AN EXTRA 25% OFF

 1621-26a-25.jpgImage credit: The Shutter Store

 Looking for an alternative to curtains and blinds?
-Shutters are a fantastic choice for many reasons.
-They are the best window treatment for controlling light and they give your home a stylish, alternative look.
+DIY Shutters are a fantastic choice for modern and traditional homes alike.
+They're hands down the best window treatment for controlling light.
+Plus, they're the perfect way to give your home a stylish new look without breaking the bank.

-Purchasing shutters for the very first time can feel a little confusing to know which style to go for, but luckily our shutter style guide is here to help.
+Buying shutters for the very first time might feel a little confusing, but with our handy guide it doesn't have to be.

 Interior vs. exterior shutters

-The first distinction between shutter styles is where they are placed in relation to the window.
-Interior shutters are inside the window and usually only partially cover the window up.
+The first distinction is whether they sit inside or outside the home.
+Interior shutters are inside the window, and usually only partially cover the window up.
 Exterior shutters are attached on the outside of your home.
-The Shutter Store offer interior shutters only.
+Here at The Shutter Store, we offer interior shutters only.

 How shutters cover your window